kososwede/ms2/README.md

 * https://validator.w3.org to check HTML5 and returned with no errors.
 * https://jigsaw.w3.org to check CSS3 and returned with no errors.
 * https://jshint.com to check JAVASCRIPT and returned no errors.

-## DEPLOYMENT
-***
-I deployed my website and files using GIT and GITHUB hosting.
-GIT is used to push files up to GITHUB where i can store the code for you to see.
-If you want to see the source code you click on the file name ie. index.html or style.css.

-Link to my website:  https://kososwede.github.io/ms2/

 ## CREDITS
 ***